RagedUnicorn/wow-classic-gearmenu/README.md

 In this case it is mandatory to add the release profile.

-**Note:** Switching environments has the effect changing certain files to match an expected value depending on the environment.
-To be more specific this means that as an example test and debug files are not included when switching to release.
+**Note:** Switching environments has the effect of changing certain files to match an expected value depending on the environment.
+To be more specific, this means that, for example, test and debug files are not included when switching to release.
 It also means that variables such as loglevel change to match the environment.

-As to not change those files all the time the repository should always stay in the development environment.
+To avoid changing those files all the time the repository should always stay in the development environment.
 Do not commit `GearMenu.toc` and `GM_Environment.lua` in their release state.
 Changes to those files should always be done inside `build-resources` and their respective template files marked with `.tpl`.

 ### Packaging the Addon